XpressAI/xircuits.io/docs/technical-concepts/xircuits-components/literal-and-hyperparameters-components.md

     main(parser.parse_args())
 ```

-As you can see, the value is passed in as a literal integer to the TrainImageClassifier component.
+As you can see, the value is passed in as a `Literal Integer` to the TrainImageClassifier component.

 ## Hyperparameter Component